-A topic often forgotten about is that of ‘technical debt’, which in other words is when rapid development can lead to short-term thinking and tactical solutions that generally need corrections at a later date.
-However, if developers are rushed and are not given enough time for maintenance, then long-term costs cannot be avoided.
+A topic often overlooked is that of ‘technical debt’ which, in other words, is when rapid development can lead to short-term thinking and tactical solutions that will generally need corrections at a later date.
+However, if developers are rushed and are not given enough time for maintenance then long-term costs cannot be avoided.

 We still use the underlying principle of obtaining early feedback and iterative improvements.
-For example, to measure how automation is meeting the defined digital transformation objectives, we use the following approach:
+For example, in order to measure how automation is meeting the defined digital transformation objectives, we use the following approach:

 Stage 4: Incorporate the automated suggestions into the manual process for feedback

-It’s important that ease of change should not be overlooked.
+It’s important that ease of change is not overlooked.
 The business process you are automating is probably being continuously improved while doing so.